TimothyClayton/boiler_plate_rails/README.md

 * Vital framework is used for responsiveness: [vital docs](https://vitalcss.com/components)

 ### Test/Code Quality
-#### NOTE: This is boiler plate preference that is likely overkill.
-It's been added for extensible development convenience should it ever be needed.
-Production performance is unaffected by these tools.

 #### RSpec
 * Run the entire suite with `rspec spec`